 The Ontario Geological Survey commissioned an airborne magnetic and time domain electromagnetic (TDEM) survey which was flown for the Ontario Geological Survey by Geoterrex in 1990.
 The survey was completed with a fixed wing configuration that included a magnetometer system and GEOTEM II TDEM system.
-Flight line separation was 200 metres separation and the regional survey area included the Platinex project area.
-Colour interpretations of the total field and second vertical derivative of the total field are provided in Figures 12 and 13.
+Flight line separation was 200 metres and the regional survey area included the Platinex project area.